The Glance:

 Collaboration and Instrument Design Notes:

 The Glance began in 2023 as a collaboration with Kim Anno for a micro opera to be performed as a part of her installation Signs.
 Kim Anno provided the text, excerpts of Sappho poetry, and this formed the beginnings of The Glance.
 Vocalists have been a crucial part of this collaboration, giving input about instrument functioning, learning to play the instruments, and providing feedback about their vocal lines.
 Instrument designers, performers, choreographer and art directors have all been a part of the collaboration to create and design the instruments that you see in The Glance.
 In this laptopera, we are primarily using Ableton Live, including MAX for Live, to coordinate all the sonic elements.
-Video processing is happening through MAX/MSP's program, Jitter.
+Video processing is happening through MAX/MSP's program, Jitter, created and controlled by Dan Iglesia.
 We are utilizing Open Sound Control to share messages from controllers or devices to Ableton.
 We are also utilizing Dan Iglesia's MobMuPlat to use mobile devices as our controllers.

 Ambitious Art Needs Allies